aisanjiaomiao/tiny-queue-task/README.md

 This library support follow options:

-- `process`: A function that will be called when a process
+- `process`: A function that will be called when a process ( Callback(cursorValue, cursorIndex, originalArray) )
-- `perror`: A function that will be called when on error
+- `perror`: A function that will be called when on error ( Callback(Error, tryCount, cursorValue, cursorIndex, originalArray) )
 - `limit`: A number set task max length ( Default: 1 )
 - `retry`: A number set task retry count ( Default: 0 )